pymc-devs/pymc/docs/source/contributing/developer_guide_implementing_distribution.md

 Some notes:

-1. A distribution should at the very least inherit from {class}`~pymc.distributions.Discrete` or {class}`~pymc.distributions.Continuous`.
+1. A distribution should at the very least inherit from {class}`~pymc.Discrete` or {class}`~pymc.Continuous`.
 For the latter, more specific subclasses exist: `PositiveContinuous`, `UnitContinuous`, `BoundedContinuous`, `CircularContinuous`, `SimplexContinuous`, which specify default transformations for the variables.
 If you need to specify a one-time custom transform you can also create a `_default_transform` dispatch function as is done for the {class}`~pymc.distributions.multivariate.LKJCholeskyCov`.
 1. If a distribution does not have a corresponding `rng_fn` implementation, a `RandomVariable` should still be created to raise a `NotImplementedError`.
 This is, for example, the case in {class}`~pymc.distributions.continuous.Flat`.
 In this case it will be necessary to provide a `moment` method, because without a `rng_fn`, PyMC can't fall back to a random draw to use as an initial point for MCMC.
 1. As mentioned above, PyMC `>=4.0.0` works in a very {term}`functional <Functional Programming>` way, and all the information that is needed in the `logp` and `logcdf` methods is expected to be "carried" via the `RandomVariable` inputs.
 You may pass numerical arguments that are not strictly needed for the `rng_fn` method but are used in the `logp` and `logcdf` methods.
 Just keep in mind whether this affects the correct shape inference behavior of the `RandomVariable`.
 If specialized non-numeric information is needed you might need to define your custom`_logp` and `_logcdf` {term}`Dispatching` functions, but this should be done as a last resort.
 1. The `logcdf` method is not a requirement, but it's a nice plus!